 Attention Deficit Hyperactivity Disorder, more commonly known as ADHD, is one of the most common mental health disorders today.
-It’s seen in anywhere between 7% and 10% of children worldwide and around 2% to 5% of adults.
+Between 7% and 10% of children worldwide and around 2% to 5% of adults experience ADHD.
 Perhaps the most telltale sign of ADHD is one’s inability to pay attention or keep up with their tasks.
-For children, this can greatly impact their academic performance and social lives.
-For adults, this can have negative effects on their ability to complete career training, pursue their desired profession and even life at home.
-Our Tampa ADHD psychologists are well aware of how serious this condition can be and want to provide some important information about it.
+For children, this can significantly impact their academic performance and social lives.
+For adults, this can adversely affect their ability to complete career training, pursue their desired profession, and even life at home.
+Our Tampa ADHD Psychologists know how serious this condition can be and want to provide some important information about it.

 What Causes ADHD?

-To this day, a definitive cause of ADHD has yet to be determined, however, research into the condition continues.
+A definitive cause of ADHD has yet to be determined.
+However, research into the condition continues.
 Three potential factors are believed to be responsible:

 The condition may be hereditary and passed onto children from adults who have ADHD or another mental health issue.

 Biological issues such as problems with the central nervous system during development or premature births may be potential causes.

 Specific environmental problems, like lead exposure, are a possible cause.